Thank you for reading our post, please rate this article at the end.

 On the other side of the coin.

-Whether an older RV is more reliable than a new one really depends on several factors.
+Whether an older RV is more reliable than a new one depends on several factors.
 Let’s consider some reasons why an older RV might be more reliable:

 On the other hand, there are reasons why a new RV might be more reliable: